-I made this Nutella and Chocolate Pie Recipe for my daughter’s birthday party but it would be perfect for Valentine’s Day too!
+I made these Mini Chocolate and Nutella Pies for my daughter’s birthday party, but they would be perfect for Valentine’s Day too!
 These mini pie cups are filled with Nutella mousse and topped with chocolate curls.

 My daughter, Vanessa, was finally able to have her birthday party last weekend.
 She had her birthday party all planned with everyone invited and then had to cancel because we had the stomach flu in our house.
 She was disappointed, of course, but she was very gracious about it and knew that she could have her party another weekend.
 Her original plan was to have me buy an ice cream cake.
 But then I made these mini Nutella and Chocolate Pies and she decided to have these instead!